Agentic marketing

 Read more: Why Your B2B Conversion Rate Is Stuck

-What to look for in your data
+What to look for

 Pull your bounce rate on high-intent pages: pricing, product features, integrations, security.
 A bounce rate above 70% on pages where buyers would reasonably have specific questions is a signal worth investigating.
-If you have a chatbot or live chat tool, pull its deflection rate — the percentage of conversations that end with a hand-off to a form or a “someone will follow up” response rather than an actual answer.

-Then run this simple test: write down the last five questions a serious evaluation-stage buyer would ask about your product.
+Then run this test: write down the last five questions a serious evaluation-stage buyer would ask about your product.
 Integration requirements.
 Security posture.
 Pricing edge cases.
 Implementation timeline.
 Can your website answer any of them in the session?
 Or does it collect an email and promise a human will follow up?

 What a failing result looks like